 Don’t be comfortable with monotony so you don’t get bored or lose touch with each other.

 It is important to communicate effectively at the beginning of a relationship.

 Many people spend the beginning of their relationship joking around.
 While that is important, don’t forget the place of meaningful conversations to get to know each other better.

-If you don’t find it easy communicating, you should read up on how to communicate effectively in a relationship.
+If you don’t find it easy to communicate, you should read up on how to communicate effectively in a relationship.

 It is very easy to gloss over your deal breakers and not make it very clear because you don’t want to scare the person away.

 But it is important to make your deal-breaker clear to your partner from the start.

 The reason for this is so they know whether they want to continue the relationship or they want to move on.